Nigeria imported over $1.1 billion worth of cosmetics, perfumes, others in 2023

 The Nigerian market showcased a robust appetite for beauty and personal care products in 2023, importing a substantial sum exceeding $1.1 billion in cosmetics, perfumes, essential oils, and toiletries.

+This growth surpasses that of any other African market, indicating a significant upswing in consumer demand.

-Highlighting the dominance of traditional markets, the report stated that over 80% of West Africa’s cosmetic imports are routed through well-established channels, showcasing robust connections with the region’s key players, including buyers, wholesalers, and importers.
+Highlighting the dominance of traditional markets, the report, that over 80% of West Africa’s cosmetic imports are routed through well-established channels, showcasing robust connections with the region’s key players, including buyers, wholesalers, and importers.

 - “Nigeria imported over $1.1 billion in cosmetics, perfumes, essential oils, and toiletries products in 2023,” as confirmed by the report.